Our History

 The flagship gallery location at 161 Blue Star now has 24 rooms within its 12,000 square feet.
 Over 130 artists are represented and 1400 plus pieces of art are on display.
 Customers can visit our in-house wine bar and wine shop and then savor a glass of wine as they stroll through vignettes carefully curated by our expert design team.
 Joyce always wanted her gallery to be a space for folks to linger and savor.

 In 2022 When the owners of Armstrong De Graaf International Fine Art were ready to do the same they approached Juli to take on the Armstrong DeGraaf properties.
-Armstrong De Graaf International Fine Art is now the J. Petter Galleries Holland Annex and the J. Petter Galleries Saugatuck Annex, featuring contemporary and historic artwork from long-standing Armstrong DeGraaf artists as well as new additions.
+Armstrong De Graaf International Fine Art is now the J. Petter Galleries featuring contemporary and historic artwork from long-standing Armstrong DeGraaf artists as well as new additions.
 We at the J. Petter Galleries are honored to continue the legacy of both historic galleries as we work with the artists and collectors that Armstrong DeGraaf International Fine Art has cultivated.

 So, while Joyce has retired into a comfortable life surrounded by her art and her memories, the whole world of art in her small midwestern town remains.
 Thanks to Joyce, and others in our community who share her passion, The Art Coast of Michigan continues to thrive, and her gallery is here for all to enjoy.